 62 Public benefits may follow from many developments and could be anything that delivers economic, social or environmental progress as described in the National Planning Policy Framework (Paragraph 7).
 Public benefits should flow from the proposed development.
 They should be of a nature or scale to be of benefit to the public at large and should not just be a private benefit.
 However, benefits do not always have to be visible or accessible to the public in order to be genuine public benefits.
-Public benefits.

 Public benefits may include heritage benefits, such as:

-[•] sustaining or enhancing the significance of a heritage asset and the contribution of its setting reducing or removing risks to a heritage asset on and / or off site to increase public understanding of the heritage asset.

-[•] securing the optimum viable use of a heritage asset in support of its long term conservation
+[•] sustaining or enhancing the significance of a heritage asset and the contribution of its setting reducing or removing risks to a heritage asset securing the optimum viable use of a heritage asset in support of its long term conservation